 Truth is, there are ample surprises to be had here, each one taking the form of fantastic track after fantastic track.
 Phenomenal cuts like the groove-geared “Now I See You” or the doomened movement of “Maelstrom” are true sonic bliss.
 The latter packs some muscular brawn, both musically and vocally, so much that its title merely hints at the tempest contained within.

 Yet, the heaviest of the heavies here have to be the title track “Temple“, “Centrifugal Disaster” and the album-ending “Castaway“.
 The pummeling density of this trio is unmatched, especially that closer, which so capably carries such unsurpassed audible tonnage in its hold.

-Olde‘s “Temple” was released this past week, there are various links to purchase it depending on the format you prefer – be it Medusa Crush Recordings, STB Records, or the band directly.
+Olde‘s ‘Temple‘ was released this past week, there are various links to purchase it depending on the format you prefer – be it Medusa Crush Recordings, STB Records, or the band directly.

 For digital download and streaming or a limited cassette, you can visit these pages: oldedoom.bandcamp.com or medusacrushrecordings.bandcamp.com.
 For a limited vinyl LP variant go to: stbrecords.bandcamp.com.